KDE/totalreqall/README.md

 Start the program and choose a book, chapter, and verse.
 If you want to familiarize yourself with the verse, click "Display verse".
 Otherwise, click "Memorize verse" to memorize it.

 ## Installing
 When downloading the code, make sure you've downloaded all submodules as well.
-If not, run `git submodule init` in the code directory.
+If not, run `git submodule init` and `git submodule update` in the code directory.
 Then open the project in Qt Creator and press Ctrl-R (or otherwise run the program).

 ## I love this project.
 How can I help?
 Just make a pull request.
 All PRs will be reviewed, even if they are not accepted.